 6. String Lights

 Light sources are an obvious necessity for photography.
 String lights are a light source that almost always makes photos more interesting.
 They make for great bokeh and leading lines.
 Bokeh is the term used for the blurred out circles you often see in the background of photos.
 It happens when light is being emitted or reflected from a small source, such as string lights or leaves.
+Just like the long leading lines of a walkway or a row of trees, these can be used as a leading line into the scene.

 7. Open Spaces Without Obstructions

 Some reception venues are small and cramped.
 If you add support beams into the equation it makes for a constant battle to get good angles.
 Support beams have a knack for being placed in the exact spot the photographer would like to stand to get the best shot.
 Large open spaces allow the photographer to get further away from the action with a long lens.
 Long lenses are often the most flattering for portraits and are great for eliminating distractions in the background.
 Having room to move around, get closer and further away from the subject, and the ability to use different lenses will give more variety to your photos.
+It also allows for the most flexibility.
+Some photographers like being in the thick of it, up close and personal to all the people dancing or the toasts.
+Other’s prefer to observe from afar, using the environment to frame people or take in the whole event at once.
+Most prefer to do both, and having enough space to work in is a massive benefit.

 8. Scenic Vistas